 Add To Favorites

 What natural wonders of Earth make our planet unique?
-Choose one topic that really interests you, such as water, mountains, or endangered species.
-Research information on how these natural wonders can be preserved now for the future.
+Ask students to choose one topic that is of interest to them, such as water, mountains, or endangered species.
+Invite students to research information on how these natural wonders can be preserved now for the future.

-Outline a scene that reflects the beauty of nature and findings from your research with Crayola® Washable Markers on white construction paper.
+Once research is complete, students outline a scene that reflects the beauty of nature and findings from their research with Crayola® Ultra-Clean Markers on white construction paper.

-Cover your work area with newspaper.
-Dip Crayola Colored Drawing Chalk into white Crayola Washable Paint to add color and texture to your scene.
+Ask students to cover their work area with recycled newspaper.
+Dip Crayola Colored Drawing Chalk into white Crayola Washable Paint to add color and texture to the scene.
 Add details with Crayola Washable Watercolors and Watercolor Brushes.
 The wet paint will create a dewy effect that is perfect for waterfalls and morning meadows when it touches the marker outlines.
 Dry.

-Add finishing touches to your art with markers.
+Add finishing touches to the art with markers, as desired.

-On white paper, write a colorful accompanying poem thanking Earth for its natural gifts.
-Describe the beauty represented in your painting, and convey the urgency for preservation of resources in a convincing way.
-Display your art and poetry in a public place to share your message with others.
+On white paper, students compose a colorful poem to accompany their artwork thanking Earth for its natural gifts.
+Poetry should describe the beauty represented in the painting, and convey the urgency for preservation of resources in a convincing way.
+Display art and poetry in a public place to share student messages with others.